Oura Ring for stress and HRV tracking

 • You need real-time heart rate during exercise

-• You want GPS or smart watch features
+• You want GPS or smartwatch features

 • You want instant results — this is a 4–8 week data tool